SheerPower® 4GL

 EXAMPLE:

-Example 2-9 BUILD command in SP4GL Console Window
+Example 2-8 BUILD Command in the Console Window - Full File Path

 PURPOSE:

-Use the BUILD command to build a program in the SP4GL Console Window.
-Any build errors will be listed when you perform the BUILD command.
+Use the BUILD command to compile/build a program in the Sheerpower Console.
+Any errors will be displayed in the console when you perform the BUILD command.

 DESCRIPTION:

-The BUILD command used in the console window defaults to the SheerPower folder.
-When building a program that is not stored inside the SheerPower folder, the path (location) of the program must be specified.
-See the following example:
+The BUILD command used in the console window defaults to the main Sheerpower folder c:\sheerpower.
+When building a program that stored outside the Sheerpower folder, the full file path (location) of the program must be specified.

 Previous Next Contents Index